susmit31/obsidian/English.md

 - **Promulgate** - promote/make widely known (an idea etc) (e.g. he was busy promulgating his newly invented theory)
 - **Escaping the drudgery of life**
 ---
-- **Hegemony** - domination (e.g. the fact the BD is paying Russia for the nuclear plant on Yuans rather than in dollars hints at the end of dollar *hegemony*)
+- **Hegemony** - domination (e.g. the fact the BD is paying Russia for the nuclear plant in Yuans rather than in dollars hints at the end of dollar *hegemony*)
 - **Ratchet** - cause to move up/down by steps (e.g. this diplomatic move has the potential to *ratchet up* tension between BD and the US.
 I'm trying to *ratchet down* my error rates.)
 - **Boggy** - swampy / marshy (e.g. I often visit these *boggy* expanses)
 ---